DSpace/RestContract/relationships.md

 **PUT /api/core/relationships/<:id>**

-Update the items in the relationship
+Update the items in the relationship.

+This contract will be discussed again in https://jira.duraspace.org/browse/DS-4230 and may be updated in the future

 A sample CURL command would be:
 ```